Canada's Response to Fukushima

 - Short term (12 months) - for all actions that could be accelerated - these actions were completed by December 2012

-- Medium term (24 months) – for all measures requiring further analysis and engineering design, or regulatory development – to be completed by December 2013
+- Medium term (24 months) - for all measures requiring further analysis and engineering design, or regulatory development most actions were completed by December 2013.
+Any outstanding actions were completed in 2014.

 - Long term (48 months) - for all actions initiated in the previous periods that will require station retrofits and/or prolonged outages - to be completed by December 2015